 Remove from the heat and squeeze lemon over the cheese.

 Serve with the quince paste and crackers if desired.

 How to Get to Pebbly Beach from Coffs Harbour

 - Pebbly Beach is 50km North of Coffs Harbour.

 - Head north on the Pacific Highway past Woolgoolga until the Station Creek turnoff.
 You will turn right on to Baracoongir Way which is a dirt road.
-Stop and lower your tyre pressure to about 20 psi.

 - Continue along the dirt road until you reach another right turn, signposted Pebbly Beach 5.4 kms.

 - This dirt road will take you to the beach access point.